jCallon/silas/README.md

 # Pfitzer 1.0.0
-> Hello, I am Pfitzer, the bot you can hear!
+> Hello, I am Silas, the bot you can hear!

 After getting your own bot token, run `python main.py` to start the bot.